 - For every 3 kids under the age of 14 years old, you must provide 1 adult chaperone.

 If you have any questions about whether you meet these criteria, please contact the gym and speak with one of our staff.
-It is possible that you may not be permitted to hold your event at our facility if you do not fulfill the requirements above.
+You may not be able to hold your event at our facility if you don’t fulfill the requirements above.